Count Alejandro O'Reilly

 This seemed to fit with the dna evidence as our Bloomer y-dna matched with a number of different Alexander families with the genetic distance of 0 out of 25.
 I joined the Alexander dna project and I was grouped in the Alexander of Campbelltown grouping.
 There was much confusion in the different Alexander genealogies which only started to be cleared up by the y-dna testing and the grouping together of those who shared the same y-dna haplogroups.

 Further research into the genealogy demonstrated that James Alexander and his brother John were two of the sons of John Alexander and Ann Reilly but had been reared by their O'Reilly grand-uncle Thomas in Spain after the death of their parents.
-His brother John Alexander O'Reilly was to become the famous Spanish Count Alejandro O'Reilly.
+His cousin John Alexander O'Reilly was to become the famous Spanish Count Alejandro O'Reilly.
 With further deeper y-dna testing it was found that our closest matches were indeed people with the surnames of Reilly, O'Reilly and Riley.

 It seemed to be now sorted.
 Our Bloomer family were descended from James Alexander (O'Reilly) and Abigail Bloomer through their son James Alexander Bloomer who married Judith Cohen who were the soldier settlers in Cavan and later became soldiers in Russia before returning to Ireland and settling in Knockbride area of Rooskey after 1815.
 Further dna testing demonstrated we now belonged to the A260 group within M222.
-There were a number of Reilly or Riley men in America who also belonged to A260 who seemed to be descendants of James Alexander (O'Reilly)'s brother the Count John Alexander O'Reilly by his first Spanish born Irish wife Margarita Byrne (or O'Byrne).
+There were a number of Reilly or Riley men in America who also belonged to A260 who seemed to be descendants of James Alexander (O'Reilly)'s cousin the Count Alejandro O'Reilly by his first Spanish born Irish wife Margarita Byrne (or O'Byrne).

 We knew from our ancestor Edward Bloomer's Indian records that his father was Edward Bloomer not his brother George Bloomer as had been thought before.
 Edward and George were the sons of John Bloomer who had come as a small child to Cavan with his parents James and Judith Bloomer.
 John later went as a soldier to Russia and with his sons served in Tartu, Estonia under General O'Rurk.
 John Bloomer's sister Elizabeth had also gone with her husband Edward O'Reilly to Russia where he also served with his brother-in-law in the Russian army.